alcad1us/freshman-yolo-shape-detection/README.md

 ## Motivation & System Design

-The onboard vehicle hardware(NVIDIA Jetson Nano and STM32F407G-DISC1) was only capable of running object detection at approximately **3 FPS**, which made real-time classification unreliable.
+The onboard vehicle hardware (**NVIDIA Jetson Nano + STM32F407G-DISC1**) was only capable of running object detection at approximately **3 FPS**, which made real-time classification unreliable.

 To overcome this limitation, a lightweight strategy was implemented:

-- Continous detection with minimal processing
+- Continuous detection with minimal processing
 - Center-based target selection
 - Snapshot capture only when alignment conditions are met
 - Offline labeling and further processing on a more capable system (Jetson Nano)

 Although simple, this method proved to be **robust under constrained conditions** and significantly improved overall detection reliability.

 ---

 ## Detection and Target Centering

-The system detects objects, calculates their center and captures snapshots only when alignment conditions are met.
+The system detects objects, calculates their center, and captures snapshots only when alignment conditions are met.

 <p align="center">
   <img src="assets/detection_demo1.png" width="600">